IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 ### Client requirements

 - Clients MUST be able to request and present new reputation proofs on demand.
-- A reputation signal MUST NOT be linkable to any identifying information for which the signal corresponds.
+- A reputation signal MUST NOT be linkable to an Identity for which the signal corresponds.
 - Clients MUST be able to demonstrate good faith and improve reputation if needed.
 - Clients MUST be able to dispute their reputation.
 - Clients MUST be able to determine and verify the context in which a given reputation applies.